chaoren88/chaoren88.github.io/_pages/about.md

 <div class="scroll-box">
     <p>- 2025.07.12: 🎉🎉🎉 One paper was accepted by TPAMI.
 Congratulations to Xin Lin 👏👏👏. </p>
+    <p>- 2025.06.24: 🎉🎉🎉 One paper was accepted by TNNLS.
+Congratulations to Xiao Liu 👏👏👏. </p>
+    <p>- 2025.06.11: 🎉🎉🎉 I am honored to be selected as an Outstanding Reviewer for CVPR 2025. </p>
+    <p>- 2025.05.12: 🎉🎉🎉 One paper was accepted by TCSVT.
+Congratulations to Tianheng Zhen 👏👏👏. </p>
     <p>- 2025.03.08: 🎉🎉🎉 Three papers were accepted by CVPR.
 Congratulations to Guanglu Dong and Xiangpeng Tian 👏👏👏. </p>
-    <p>- 2025.05.12: 🎉🎉🎉 One paper was accepted by TCSVT.
-Congratulations to Tianheng Zhen 👏👏👏. </p>
-    <p>- 2025.06.24: 🎉🎉🎉 One paper was accepted by TNNLS.
-Congratulations to Xiao Liu 👏👏👏. </p>
     <p>- 2025.02.25: 🎉🎉🎉 One paper was accepted by TII.
 Congratulations to Xiao Liu 👏👏👏. </p>
     <p>- 2024.10.28: 🎉🎉🎉 One paper was accepted by WACV.
 Congratulations to Jingtong Yue 👏👏👏. </p>
     <p>- 2024.10.25: 🎉🎉🎉 One paper was accepted by TCSVT.
 Congratulations to Xin Lin 👏👏👏. </p>
-    <p>- 2023.07.01: 🎉🎉🎉 One paper was accepted by ECCV.
+    <p>- 2024.07.01: 🎉🎉🎉 One paper was accepted by ECCV.
 Congratulations to Xiangyu Liao 👏👏👏. </p>
-    <p>- 2023.02.27: 🎉🎉🎉 One paper was accepted by CVPR.
+    <p>- 2024.02.27: 🎉🎉🎉 One paper was accepted by CVPR.
 Congratulations to Lufei Chen 👏👏👏. </p>
 </div>

 </body>